Interrabang (film)

 Interrabang is a 1969 Italian giallo film directed by Giuliano Biagetti, starring Haydee Politoff and Beba Lončar.
 The title refers to the "Interrobang" (‽), a punctuation mark that combines a question mark and an exclamation mark, which appears on a necklace worn by Politoff's character Valeria throughout the film.

 Plot

-One summer day, famous fashion photographer Fabrizio sails to a Mediterranean small island for a shoot, accompanied by his business partner wife Anna, Israeli model Maregalit, and Anna's sister Valeria.
+One summer day, famous fashion photographer Fabrizio sails to a small Mediterranean island for a photoshoot, accompanied by his business partner wife Anna, Israeli model Maregalit, and Anna's sister Valeria.
 A radio news bulletin reports that an escaped convict has murdered a policeman and is still on the run.
 The group discover that their boat has run out of fuel, and Fabrizio hitches a ride on a passing speedboat to return to the mainland in order to get a petrol can.
-So, the three women are left to explore the island and meet a mysterious man, Marco, who affirms to be a writer.
+So, the three women are left to explore the island, where they meet a mysterious man, Marco, who claims to be a writer.
 They also discover the corpse of a policeman, which then disappears.